Fractional Graph Coloring for Functional Compression with Side Information

+{\bf \em Discussion and future directions.} Fractional coloring exploits the possibility of cross-coding between graphs and provides coding gains (at infinite and finite source sequence lengths).
+This approach provides a reduced communication complexity versus traditional coloring via decreasing the number of bits to send roughly from $\log \chi$ to $\log \chi_f$.
+Lower bounding $IG_n$ for different classes of functions and source distributions is of primary importance.
 Quantifying and upper bounding the IG in the limit of large $n$, i.e., the ratio of the bits required by fractional compression, $\HGfrac$, to $\HG$, is left as future work.

-{\bf \em General discussion and future directions.} Fractional coloring exploits the possibility of cross-coding between graphs and provides coding gains (at infinite as well as at finite source sequence lengths).
-This approach provides a reduced communication complexity versus traditional coloring via decreasing the number of bits to send roughly from $\log \chi$ to $\log \chi_f$.

-There are several implementation bottlenecks.
-First, while fractional coloring is a less combinatorial problem than traditional coloring and accepts a linear programming solution (solvable in polynomial time), finding an independent set is strongly NP-hard \cite{garey1978strong}.
+While fractional coloring is a less combinatorial problem than traditional coloring and accepts a linear programming solution (solvable in polynomial time), finding an independent set is strongly NP-hard \cite{garey1978strong}.
 Hence, the relaxation is in the class of NP-hard problems.
 This issue can be alleviated via using {\em fractional edge coloring} (versus {\em fractional vertex coloring}) for which a polynomial-time solution exists \cite{scheinerman2011fractional}.

-Another issue is that the characteristic graph approach is concerned with zero-error compression.
-Therefore, a possible generalization includes weighted graphs to capture the distortion for the computation tasks, which is left as future work.
+The characteristic graph approach is concerned with functional compression of source sequences when the adjacency matrix is a (0,1)-matrix.
+A possible generalization includes edge-weighted graphs to capture the distortion in reconstruction.

 \Urlmuskip=0mu plus 1mu